goatgirl86/7_SQL_Pewlett_Hackard_Analysis/README.md

 -	72,458 people will be retiring from Pewlett Hackard in the next few years.
 -	Only 1,549 employees are eligible to be a mentor (569 Senior Staff and 529 Senior Engineers)

-Only 2% of the Pewlett Hackard employees that are about to retire are eligible to mentor others.
 I do not feel that just over 1,500 people is enough help to mentor a pool of more than 72,000 new hires.
 I believe Pewlett Hackard needs to invest in video and virtual learning/mentorship opportunities to fill gaps left my lack of eligible mentors.

 ## Screenshots